rhonnava/SecretsManagementPatterns/ArchitecturalPatternsForSecretsManagement.md

 These microservices need to be available all the time.
 This would mean they need to have the credentails needed to prove their identity but these credentials need to be protected from exposure.

 Several strategies are employed for securing sensitive data in microservices.
 This article helps declutter the choices into 3 concerns:
- - Patterns that prevent exposure of credentials
+ - Patterns that prevent disclosure of credentials
- - Patterns the minimise the use of the credential if exposed
+ - Patterns that minimise the impact of disclosure
- - Patterns that prevent exploit on the credentials even without exposure
+ - Patterns that prevent exploit on the credentials even without disclosure
  - Detect and tracing after the fact

 ## 1. Patterns that prevent disclosure